-Here’s the good news: you don’t need to become a DevOps engineer.
-You just need the right setup.
+Here’s the good news: you don’t need to hire a full-time DevOps engineer on day one.
+You need the right setup — or a partner who owns it.

 Start Simple But Start Right

-The biggest mistake solo founders make is either overcomplicating things (Kubernetes on day one) or undercooking them (deploying directly from their laptop).
+The biggest mistake early-stage teams make is either overcomplicating things (Kubernetes on day one) or undercooking them (deploying directly from a laptop).

 Here’s what a solid starting infrastructure looks like: